Food High in Sulfur

 Dark leafy greens containing chlorophyll like spinach, kale, chard, and collards can help to neutralize excess ammonia.
 You can also supplement with liquid chlorophyll.

-Of course, if you have an underlying heavy metal toxicity, gentle removal should help to improve symptoms of sulfur sensitivity.
+Of course, if you have an underlying heavy metal toxicity, gentle removal should help to improve symptoms of sulfur intolerance.